 Why is TikTok removing my followers – the truth

-Out of 100% cases when you start massively losing followers on TikTok, it is the TikTok algorithm that is removing them.
-The reasons are many.
+Out of 100% cases when you start massively losing followers on TikTok in 2023, it is the TikTok algorithm that is removing them.
+The reasons are many, the experts at whattdw.com say.
 There might be some minor algorithm updates that review profiles on TikTok and suspend scammers and fake profiles.

 In fact, accounts with no posts uploaded following thousands of other accounts are doomed to be removed for fakeness.
 As more creators are buying followers on TikTok, the need for high-quality followers with fully filled profiles and posts of their own is required to pass the algorithm’s screen test.